amanbokaro/Studies/README.md

 the assumptions of Pearsons (constant variance and linearity) and if these are not met, you are probably better off using Spearmans.

+It measures the strength of the linear relationship between normally distributed variables.
+When the variables are not normally distributed or the relationship between the variables is not linear, it may be more appropriate to use the Spearman rank correlation method

+Its  calculation  and  subsequent  significance  testing  of  it  requires the following data assumptions to hold: 1.  interval or ratio level;  2. linearly  related;  3. bivariate normally distributed.
+If  your  data  does  not  meet  the  above  assumptions  then  use  Spearman’s  rank correlation

 https://en.wikipedia.org/wiki/Silhouette_(clustering)
 https://en.wikipedia.org/wiki/Dunn_index